staabm/staabm.github.io/_posts/2024-06-28-readable-phpstan-end-to-end-tests-with-bashunit.md

 ### GitHub Action based "data-provider"

 Putting such a test into a GitHub Action is a great way to run it in a controlled environment.
-Every action run is isolated from other depending on your GitHub pricing-plan the runner environment will execute even hundreds of these tests in parallel:
+Every action run is isolated from others and depending on your GitHub pricing-plan the runner environment will execute even hundreds of these tests in parallel:

 ```
 name: "E2E Tests"